Description

 list_chats

 List chats (individual AI responses) for a project over a date range.
 Each chat is produced by running one prompt against one AI engine on a given date.
-Filters: - brand_id: only chats that mentioned the given brand - prompt_id: only chats produced by the given prompt - model_id: only chats from the given AI engine (chatgpt-scraper, gpt-4o, gpt-4o-search, gpt-3.5-turbo, llama-sonar, perplexity-scraper, sonar, gemini-2.5-flash, gemini-scraper, google-ai-overview-scraper, google-ai-mode-scraper, llama-3.3-70b-instruct, deepseek-r1, claude-3.5-haiku, claude-haiku-4.5, claude-sonnet-4, grok-scraper, microsoft-copilot-scraper, grok-4, qwen-3-6-plus) Use the returned chat IDs with get_chat to retrieve full message content, sources, and brand mentions.
+Filters: - brand_id: only chats that mentioned the given brand - prompt_id: only chats produced by the given prompt - model_id: only chats from the given AI engine (chatgpt-scraper, gpt-4o, gpt-4o-search, gpt-3.5-turbo, llama-sonar, perplexity-scraper, sonar, gemini-2.5-flash, gemini-scraper, google-ai-overview-scraper, google-ai-mode-scraper, llama-3.3-70b-instruct, deepseek-r1, deepseek-v4-pro, claude-3.5-haiku, claude-haiku-4.5, claude-sonnet-4, grok-scraper, microsoft-copilot-scraper, grok-4, grok-4.3, qwen-3-6-plus, amazon-rufus-scraper) — deprecated, prefer model_channel_id - model_channel_id: only chats from the given engine channel (openai-0, openai-1, qwen-0, openai-2, perplexity-0, perplexity-1, google-0, google-1, google-2, google-3, anthropic-0, anthropic-1, deepseek-0, meta-0, xai-0, xai-1, microsoft-0, amazon-0) If both model_id and model_channel_id are provided, model_channel_id takes precedence and model_id is ignored.
+Use the returned chat IDs with get_chat to retrieve full message content, sources, and brand mentions.
 Returns columnar JSON: {columns, rows, rowCount, totalCount}. rowCount is the rows in this page; totalCount is the total matching records ignoring limit/offset.
-Columns: id, prompt_id, model_id, date.
+Columns: id, prompt_id, model_id, model_channel_id, date.

 read-only